Combinatorial proofs of Petrie Pieri rule and Plethystic Pieri rule: Weighted sum formula of Petrie determinants

 \end{proof}

 \begin{example} \cref{fig:ReversePetrieCycle} shows two possible good orientations of

 One can reach another by reversing the cycle of edges $0,1,5,2,4$ on the graph, which has row numbers $5,3,6,2,1$.
 The starting points of two $\tau$s differ by a cycle permutation $(01524)$.
-Hence, the determinant differs by a factor of $(-1)^5\cdot (-1)^{5-1}=-1$. \end{example}
+Hence, their weights differ by a factor of $(-1)^5\cdot (-1)^{5-1}=-1$. \end{example}